Azure/azure-sdk-for-python/sdk/confidentialledger/azure-confidentialledgertools-receiptverification/README.md

 ### Receipts

-To enforce transaction integrity guarantees, an Azure Confidential Ledger uses a Merkle tree data structure to record the hash of all transactions blocks that are appended to the immutable ledger.
+To enforce transaction integrity guarantees, an Azure Confidential Ledger uses a [Merkle tree][merkle_tree_wiki] data structure to record the hash of all transactions blocks that are appended to the immutable ledger.
 After a write transaction is committed, Azure Confidential Ledger users can get a cryptographic Merkle proof, or receipt, over the entry produced in a Confidential Ledger to verify that the write operation was correctly saved.
 A write transaction receipt is proof that the system has committed the corresponding transaction and can be used to verify that the entry has been effectively appended to the ledger.

 Please refer to the following [article](https://learn.microsoft.com/azure/confidential-ledger/write-transaction-receipts) for more information about Azure Confidential Ledger write transaction receipts.